10.3.26

 Extra info

-Drawing on classic development tools such as PsyQ and the Nugget SDK, as well as previous programming experience, the developer has ventured into PSX coding to create this demake.
+Drawing on classic development tools such as PsyQ and the Nugget SDK, as well as previous programming experience, the developer Soeiz has ventured again into PSX coding to create this demake.
 Unlike many fan projects that run as standard PC executables, this version is designed specifically for PlayStation hardware and emulation.
-Players can experience it either through a PSX emulator or on an actual console.

 This demake also introduces several features not present in the original title, including a two-player mode, an expanded Custom Night with additional configuration options, various easter eggs, and more.